wurdit/ffmpeg/install-windows.md

 ## What you need

-1. Download ffmpeg, save it somewhere hany, and configure it in the Windows PATH environment variable.
+1. Download ffmpeg, save it somewhere handy, and configure it in the Windows PATH environment variable.
 2. (Optional) Download either youtube-dl or yt-dlp or both, also configured in the PATH variable.

 See the Install instructions below if you don't know how to regiter programs in Windows PATH.